xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 Unlike service and network models, IETF-defined device models are not widely implemented.

 NEW-OPS-REQ-RATIONALIZE:
-:There is a need to rationalize this space and avoid redundant efforts.
+: There is a need to rationalize this space and avoid redundant efforts.

+## Network APIfication

+APIs are getting momentum as means of interworking between parties, also at the time of providing network services.
+As an example, {{?I-D.ramseyer-grow-peering-api}} defines an API for dynamically establishing BGP peering sessions between Autonomous Systems of different administrative domains.
+That same objective is also covered by the YANG data model defined in {{?I-D.ietf-opsawg-teas-attachment-circuit}} as exemplified in Appendix A.10.
+Tools such as YANG/OpenAPI transforms are key to leverage existing data models and allow for better integration and mapping to actual realization models.

+NEW-OPS-REQ-DM-API:
+: Readily available API specifications could be generalized for fast development, prototyping, and validation.

 ## Lack of Profiling